Contributing External Components¶

 All files contain an SPDX tag if not already present

-An entry is added to the licensing page
+If the source is not Apache 2.0 licensed, an entry is added to the licensing page.

 This mode of integration can be applicable to both small and large external codebases, but it is typically used more commonly with the former.

 Integration as a module¶